Tiamat-Tech/InSight-o3/README.md

 uv pip install flash-attn==2.8.3 --no-build-isolation   # this may take a while uv pip install transformers==4.57.3 ray==2.53.0 qwen-vl-utils==0.0.10 openai==2.14.0
 ```
-Other versions are not tested.
+Please note that other versions are not tested.

 ### Data preparation
 You can download the training data with the following command: